 |Goal||Change analog to digital format||Automate existing business operations and processes||Change the company’s culture, the way it works and thinks|

 |Activity||Convert paper documents, photos, microfilms, LPs, films, and VHS tapes to digital format||Creation of completely digital work processes||Creation of a new digital company or transformation to a digital one|

 |Tools||Computers and conversion/encoding equipment||IT systems and computer applications||Matrix of new (currently disruptive) digital technologies|

 |Example||Scanning paper-based registration forms||Completely electronic registration process||Everything electronic, from registration to content delivery|

-If you are looking to bring even just a little bit of any of these three processes into your business make sure to consider your options in doing so.
-Quixy offers an easy, no-code approach to digitalization and will help your business on its way to complete, successful, digital transformation.
-Today, organizations across verticals are using Quixy to digital transform how they operate.
+If you are looking to bring even a little bit of any of these three processes into your business, make sure to consider your options.
+Quixy offers an easy, no-code approach to digitalization and will help your business on its way to complete successful digital transformation.
+Today, organizations across verticals are using Quixy to digitally transform how they operate.

 Don’t miss out on the chance to elevate your processes.
 Take the first step and get started with Quixy today.